 Or maybe it’s because the relationship between Alice and Ezra is ostensibly a fictionalized depiction of Halliday’s own May-December romance with Philip Roth, and it was fun for critics to be a fly-on-the-wall, witnessing heretofore hidden quotidian details of Roth's life.
 A young novice at the feet of a master who recently died goes on to publish a titillating sensation—that’s a cool literary fairy tale.
 But honestly, we all have more faith in critics than to think they fell into a hypnotic Philip Roth group-thrall, right?

 I depend on critics to cull my reading list.
 I love reading reviews.
-They usually help me find a few cool authors who are boldly cutting against structural norms, destroying and reassembling fiction.
+They help me find escapist fiction along with a few authors who are boldly cutting against structural norms, destroying and reassembling fiction.

 For example, Rachel Cusk, who also received glowing critical acclaim for her Outline trilogy, deftly succeeds in recasting the novel by using the conversations between protagonist Faye and those she comes into contact with in everyday life as the central structural element in the novel.
 This is life in real-time.

 And in Lincoln in the Bardo, George Saunders ignores many structural conventions in favor of a fantastical pre-death lyrical world.
 He too was lauded by the critics, although not universally—there were a few holdouts.
 And while that novel didn’t work for me at all, I could see why it deserved acclaim for courageous stylistic innovation.